Centre Slush Puppie

-Slush Puppie Centre (French: Centre Slush Puppie) is a 4,080-seat arena in Gatineau, Quebec, Canada.
+Centre Slush Puppie is a 4,080-seat arena in Gatineau, Quebec, Canada.
 It is home to the Gatineau Olympiques of the Quebec Maritimes Junior Hockey League (QMJHL).
 Naming rights for the centre are held by Slush Puppie.
 The centre also hosts three community rinks, Glace Desjardins, Glace Gérik Construction, and Glace Dilawri Auto, which each have a capacity between 240 and 480.

 History

-On February 22, 2017, Gatineau City Council approved the construction of a 4,080-seat spectator arena to replace the Robert Guertin Centre.
+On February 22, 2017, Gatineau City Council approved the construction of a sports facility arena to replace the Robert Guertin Centre.
 The centre opened on August 20, 2021.

-In April 2023, the centre hosted three Ottawa 67's playoff games, as the TD Place Arena was hosting the 2023 World Men's Curling Championship.
+In April 2023, the centre hosted three Ottawa 67's playoff games, when the TD Place Arena was hosting the 2023 World Men's Curling Championship.